smujiang/WSIPenMarkingRemoval/Readme.md

     Please refer to this [bash script](./pix2pix/training.sh) to train the ink removal model.
 You may need to modify some code to load the data for model training.

 * Step 3.
 Testing the model
     Please refer to this [bash script](./pix2pix/eval.sh) to evaluate the model.
-You can test your own model (follow step 2), or run our pre-trained model which can be downloaded from [Google Drive](https://drive.google.com/open?id=1iFKdA-I2Ms_CzhYY9naHfYAR2xrz4ria).
+You can test your own model (follow step 2 to train your model), or run our pre-trained model which can be downloaded from [Google Drive](https://drive.google.com/open?id=1iFKdA-I2Ms_CzhYY9naHfYAR2xrz4ria).

 * Step 4.
 Reconstruct the image from restored patches
     Please refer [our code](./post_proc/patch_blending.py) for patch reconstruction